checklist/checklist-support/docs/teams/teams.md

 To delete a team, navigate to it and scroll down to the Administration section.
 Then, click on the Delete Team button.
 You will get a confirmation dialog.
 Click on the Delete button to confirm.

-Warning: Deleting a team will delete any dependant resources such as its checklists, templates and automations.
+Warning: Deleting a team will delete any dependent resources such as its checklists, templates, and automations.
 This cannot be undone!